 These are not all the possible side effects of over-the-counter sleep aids.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with over-the-counter sleep aids.

-Things to know about OTC sleep aids
+What to know about OTC sleep aids?

 In general, the benefits of sleeping pills are limited for most people.
 Only one-third of people in the Consumer Reports survey reported good sleep on the nights they took sleeping aids.1